zarrs/zarrs_book/src/arrays/array_read.md

 > [!WARNING]
 > Prefer not to use a chunk cache if chunks are not accessed repeatedly.
 > Cached retrieve methods do not use partial decoders, and any intersected chunk is fully decoded if not present in the cache.

+For many access patterns, chunk caching may reduce performance.
+**Benchmark your algorithm/data**.